hwameistor/hwameistor/docs/docs/volumes_and_nodes/node_expansion/lvm_nodes.md

 ### 1. Prepare a storage node

-Add the node into the Kubernetes cluster, or select a Kubernetes node.
+Add the node into the Kubernetes cluster or select a Kubernetes node.
 The node should have all the required items described in [Prerequisites](../../quick_start/install/prereq.md).

 For example, the new node and disk information are as follows: